 • Tall grass

-2. Creeping Juniper – Best Ground Cover Plant To Stop Soil Erosion
+2. Creeping Juniper – Best Ground Cover Plant to Stop Soil Erosion

 • Dense coverage